LabXChange-io/labx-wiki/src/content/docs/contact.md

 title: Contact Us
 ---

-### This forms on this page are for contacting the LabXChange Team about the content in the Help Center.
+### The forms on this page are for contacting the LabXChange Team about the content in the Help Center.

 ##### To get help with the LabXChange Portal itself, please refer to the [Trouble Shooting & Tech Support page](/resources/troubleshooting/).